 Basic Policy

-In addition to preventing the bribery of public officials, Panasonic Group, has prohibited offering benefits of any kind—regardless of whether they occur as entertainment, gifts, or in any other form—or receiving any personal benefits in any situation in which these would be in violation of laws or social ethics.
+In addition to preventing the bribery of government officials, Panasonic Group has prohibited offering benefits of any kind—regardless of whether they occur as entertainment, gifts, or in any other form—or receiving any personal benefits in any situation in which these would be in violation of laws or social ethics.
 To strengthen the global prevention of bribery and corruption, on July 1, 2019, Panasonic adopted the following four global regulations that now apply to all Panasonic Group employees and executives.

 Regulations

-Global Anti-Bribery / Anti-Corruption Policy
+◇Global Anti-Bribery / Anti-Corruption Policy

-Rules on Third-Party Intermediary Risk Management for Anti-Bribery / Anti- Corruption
+◇Rules on Third-Party Intermediary Risk Management for Anti-Bribery / Anti-Corruption

-Rules on Gift and Hospitality for Anti-Bribery / Anti-Corruption
+◇Rules on Gift and Hospitality for Anti-Bribery / Anti-Corruption

-Rules on Conflicts of Interest
+◇Rules on Conflict of Interest

-loyalty, or ability to perform their jobs are defined as “conflicts of interest” in these rules.
+Any situation in which directors’ or employees’ personal interests or outside activities interfere or appear to interfere, directly or indirectly, with the interests of Panasonic Group, or influence or appear to influence, in any way, the directors’ or employees’ business decisions, actions, objectivity, loyalty, or ability to perform their jobs are defined as “conflicts of interest” in these rules.
 In addition to the rules regarding prevention, identification, management, and correction, the rules also offer specific examples of actual or potential conduct that may create conflicts of interest.

 Promotion Efforts